cheuktingli/psitip/README.rst

 - :code:`model.get_outer()` to obtain an outer bound (:code:`Region`).

  - Note that the outer bound includes all past/future random variables, and is not simplified.
 Though this is useful for checking other outer bounds.
-For example, :code:`(model.get_outer() >> r).check_getaux()` checks whether :code:`r` is an outer bound (by checking whether the outer bound implies :code:`r`), and if so, outputs the choices of auxiliaries for the proof.
+For example, :code:`(model.get_outer() >> r).solve()` checks whether :code:`r` is an outer bound (by checking whether the outer bound implies :code:`r`), and if so, outputs the choices of auxiliaries for the proof.
 If :code:`r` is an inner bound, this checks whether :code:`r` is tight.

  - Use :code:`model.get_outer(n)` instead to limit the number of auxiliary random variables to :code:`n` (an :code:`int` zero or above).
 Including this parameter can give an outer bound in a simpler, more familiar form, but requires a significant computational time (especially when :code:`n` is at least 2).